Tradwives are celebrating a return to traditional gender roles — and want you to celebrate, too.

 Will the trend continue to grow?

-There’s an argument to be made here that Petit, and women in the tradwife community like her, are returning to the 1950s not because they think it was genuinely better, but because the modern world has failed them.
+There’s an argument to be made here that Petit, and other women in the tradwife community, are returning to the 1950s not because they think it was genuinely better, but because the modern world has failed them.
 Today, women are frequently expected to have a full-time job and also to handle the lion’s share of housework and childcare.
 In America, a country with abysmal paid parental leave policies and a collapsing and expensive childcare system, we might just see a resurgence of tradwives who are looking for a change.

 Cooksey addressed this argument, along with how it might explain why Gen Z girls find the tradwife movement to be appealing.